wangxiang4/book/docs/math/0 Core Course/31 Chapter9 permutations and combinations Module2 six fundamental methods.md

   :::
 ---

-## 9.Power Method with Repeated Items
+## 9.Power Method with Repeated Objects

 ### $\textcolor{#1E3A5F}{\fbox{1}}\:$Conditions
 - __The items are distinct__